By James Wilson · Oct 18, 2025

 ip6tables -L -n

-• Connection refused: some firewall configurations actively reject packets with a TCP RST or ICMPv6 "administratively prohibited" message.
+• Connection refused: Some firewall configs actively reject with a TCP RST or ICMPv6 "administratively prohibited" message.
+This is actually better because at least the failure is fast.

-With UptyBots running separate IPv4 and IPv6 checks, this pattern becomes immediately visible: your IPv4 monitor stays green while the IPv6 monitor shows timeout or connection refused.
-The divergence between the two protocols is the clearest signal that a firewall rule is missing.
+With UptyBots running separate IPv4 and IPv6 checks, this pattern is obvious.
+Your IPv4 monitor is solid green.
+Your IPv6 monitor shows timeouts or connection refused errors.
+The divergence between protocols is the signature of a missing firewall rule.
+There is no easier diagnosis.

-3. SSL/TLS Certificate Not Bound to the IPv6 Socket
+3. SSL Certificate Not Bound to the IPv6 Socket

 server {